hkobir/flutter_firebase/README.md

-# Daily Note Flutter
+# Mind It (Flutter)

-Daily note tracking within firebase as backend.
+Tracked and save daily note and memory event within firebase as backend.

 ## Snapshots